mebusy/notes/dev_notes/AI_CS188_MDP.md

 Now we're going to look at the opposite direction : what happens if I give you the values and I asked you the question what policy should I use if these values are correct.

+So how are we going to turn scores of states into moves ?
+And so you think, well that's maybe not too hard.
+I'll do a look ahead, I'll see what I can do, and then look at the values.
+That's basically the idea, but let's dig in a little more, and we'll see something that's actually very deep that will show up next week as well with reinforcement learning.

 <h2 id="34833eb820b21cf1bc001e77769ade32"></h2>

 ### Computing Actions from Values

+- Let's imagine we have the optimal values V<sup>*</sup>(s).

+How are you going to extract a policy for them ?
+Or equivalently what policy do these values imply ?

 ![](../imgs/cs188_mdp_policy_extraction_example.png)